Cover the top of the turkey with a cheesecloth. You will leave this on for the first 2-3 hours.

 When is the Turkey done?

 Keep in the mind that the turkey could cook a little quicker than you expect so be sure to have checked it halfway, three quarters of the way and then when you think it is done.
-Or use an iGrill and get alerts sent right to your phone.
+Use our Weber Connect Smart Grilling Hub and get alerts sent right to your phone.

 Check the temperature of the turkey on the innermost part of the thigh and the thickest part of the breast to make sure that it is fully cooked at 165 degrees before removing it.